Phenyo28/RBN-Health-Monitoring-Device-project-3-PD/README.md

 ## Components Used
 ---

-## Schematic Design.
-I created  the schematic design of this project using draw.io.
-I started by mapping out all the components, including the ESP32 microcontroller, pulse sensor, temperature sensor, switch, LCD, and a 9v battery, then arranged them to make connections.
-This schematic helped plan the physical wiring, guided the coding process, and ensured that the system could reliably collect and transmit data.

-<img width="1117" height="620" alt="Screenshot 2025-09-06 192206" src="https://github.com/user-attachments/assets/9bfbd855-af8f-4252-8542-5281151fc399" />

 ## Software Requirements
 -Arduino IDE (with ESP32 board support)

 -Libraries:
 - WiFi.h
 - PulseSensorPlayground.h
-- OneWire.h and DallasTemperature.h (for DS18B20)
+- OneWire.h
 - LiquidCrystal_I2C.h

+## How It Works
+- Sensors collect pulse rate and temperature data.
+- The ESP32 processes the readings and displays them on the LCD screen.
+- Data is transmitted over Wi-Fi to a cloud service (ThingSpeak) or mobile app.
+- Users can track vitals in real time and review historical trends.

+## Schematic Design.
+I created  the schematic design of this project using draw.io.
+I started by mapping out all the components, including the ESP32 microcontroller, pulse sensor, temperature sensor, switch, LCD, and a 9v battery, then arranged them to make connections.
+This schematic helped plan the physical wiring, guided the coding process, and ensured that the system could reliably collect and transmit data.

+<img width="1117" height="620" alt="Screenshot 2025-09-06 192206" src="https://github.com/user-attachments/assets/9bfbd855-af8f-4252-8542-5281151fc399" />